BrandonMathews/peelers-social-club/README.md

 ## Contact

-For questions about the Peelers Social Club initiative, download the Peelers app available on Google Play and Apple App Store.
+For questions about the Peeler Social Club initiative, download the Peeler app available on Google Play and Apple App Store.